 One morning we read in the local paper that a lady called Margaret Cranwell had seen the news of the Land of Green Ginger crates, and decided to open a crate that had been in her allotment on Longhill estate for years.
 She’d been storing tools on top of it, and had never thought to look inside.

+[8.55 – cut to image of Margaret with crate.
+Hold until 9.09]

-Inside the crate she found a megaphone, a jar of ashes, some ribbons and a document about making a guild of people to come together to work on something in particular.
-We were quite shocked that Margaret had gone straight to the paper, but it turned out she hadn’t heard about our investigations.
+Inside the crate she found a megaphone, a jar of ashes, some ribbons and a document about making a guild of people to come together to work on something in particular [Cut 9.09 – 9.22 - We were quite shocked that Margaret had gone straight to the paper, but it turned out she hadn’t heard about our investigations.]

+[9.23 – cut to actors]

 Margaret was very proactive!
 She formed a group called The Longhill hosts, but unsure of their purpose, she thought the contents of the crate might hold some answers.
 We went to take a closer look, and were determined that there was more meaning contained within the jar of ashes.

+[9.51 – cut to other camera]

 We contacted some old friends – The Fire Smiths - who are specialists in making fire rituals and rites, and they investigated the ashes.

+[10.01 – cut to footage of hope can grow 4.
+Play over below until 10.20]

 They examined them under a microscope, poured water over them and set fire to them.
 The ashes eventually burnt away, leaving a message that said, ‘hope can grow through fire and water.’.

+[10.20 – cut to actors]

 The Fire Smiths interpreted this to mean that Longhill must host a fire rite – a ceremonial bonfire to bring the community together in collective endeavor.

+[10.34 cut pause and cut to other camera for 10.36]

 Here we had a third Act of Wanton Wonder on our hands and set about planning for The Longhill Burn.

+[10.47 – cut to daytime images of Longhill Burn.
+Match images to highlighted words below]

-The Fire Smiths begun building a huge and beautiful bonfire, and travelled around the Longhill estate in the week leading up to The Longhill Burn collecting water from the streets named after rivers, small pieces of wood for the fire and answers to the question, ‘What gives you hope?’
+The Fire Smiths begun building a huge and beautiful bonfire [conical wooden structure], and travelled around [images of crate and people daytime] the Longhill estate in the week leading up to The Longhill Burn collecting water [glass bottles of water] from the streets named after rivers, small pieces of wood for the fire and answers to the question, ‘What gives you hope?’

+[11.12 – cut to nighttime images of Longhill Burn]

-On Saturday 15 July, we gathered with the Longhill community at Eastmount Playing Fields to see music, dancing, fireworks, and the lighting of a huge and beautiful bonfire.
-The crate found in Margaret’s allotment - now containing hopes from the community - was paraded through the crowd, pulled up the bonfire and set alight.
+On Saturday 15 July, we gathered with the Longhill community at Eastmount Playing Fields to see music, dancing, [crowds gathering, performers on stage] fireworks, and the lighting of a huge and beautiful bonfire.
+[Bonfire – not yet lit] The crate found in Margaret’s allotment - now containing hopes [Crate hanging in heart shaped hole] from the community - was paraded through the crowd, pulled up the bonfire and set alight [fiery bonfire and fireworks].
 What a night that was!

+[11:41 – 11:44 - cut pause in speech]

+[11:44 – cut to tiny crate footage.
+Play over below para until 12.12]

 Most mysteriously, though, the next day when The Fire Smiths were raking up the ashes, they came across a tiny crate with the Land of Green Ginger markings, identical to those we were investigating just much much smaller.
 They also discovered that it had voices coming from inside, with no discernible source.

+[12.12-12:16 cut pause in speech]

+[12:16 – cut to actors]

 (holding up mini crate)